Detecting and Mitigating Insertion Hallucination in Video-to-Audio Generation: Appendix

-\paragraph{Annotator Instructions and Roles.} Two primary annotators independently labeled every clip; a third adjudicator resolved disagreements.
-Annotators worked with over-ear headphones in a quiet environment and were asked to keep the playback volume consistent across sessions.
-Each session began with a brief calibration: annotators labeled five warm-up clips and discussed edge cases with the adjudicator using the written guidelines.
+\paragraph{Annotator Roles.} Two primary annotators independently label every clip, and a third adjudicator resolves disagreements.
+All annotators work with over-ear headphones in a quiet room, performing a brief warm-up on five clips with discussion of edge cases.

-\paragraph{Quality Control.} We performed three checks before accepting a submission: (i) schema checks: well-formed JSON/CSV, valid types, monotone timestamps; (ii) consistency checks: no duplicate segments, no impossible overlaps of identical types after the merge rule; (iii) cross-annotator comparison: clip-level flags (any hallucination vs. none) and segment-level overlaps using an IoU criterion.
-If primary annotators disagreed on the clip-level decision or if segment alignment IoU was low, the adjudicator reviewed the audio and video and issued a final consensus label set (kept as a separate adjudicated split).
+\paragraph{Quality Control.} Checks include schema validation (types, ordering), consistency validation (no impossible overlaps), and cross-annotator comparison (IoU and clip-level agreement).
+If disagreement persists, the adjudicator produces the final consensus annotation.

-\paragraph{Aggregation and Export.} We exported per-clip annotations as line records with fields: clip\_id, model, sublabel, segment\_type (speech or music), start, end.
-The fields start and end are in seconds rounded to $0.01$.
-Post-processing merged same-type segments separated by gaps $<0.15$\,s and removed residual fragments $<0.2$\,s unless the adjudicator explicitly kept them (rare but allowed for clearly audible bursts).
-All timestamps remained in the clip’s original time base (no resampling of the reference clock).
+\paragraph{Aggregation and Export.} We export per-clip annotations with fields: clip\_id, model, sublabel, segment\_type, start, end.
+Timestamps are rounded to $0.01$\,s.
+Post-processing merges gaps $<0.15$\,s and removes fragments shorter than $0.20$\,s unless manually retained.
+All annotations remain in the clip’s native time base.

+\paragraph{Use in Validating IH Metrics.} For metric validation, we treat hallucination detection as a framewise binary classification problem on a fixed temporal grid.
+Both human annotations and detector outputs are converted into binary masks at a resolution of $0.01$\,s over a 10\,s clip.
+Adjudicated human segments are first clamped to $[0,10]$ and rasterized into a ground-truth mask $m^{\ast}$.
+For each detector (ina, panns, yamnet), we load its CSV file, select all rows associated with the current clip, clamp predicted timestamps, and rasterize them into a mask $m$ on the same grid.
+An optional tolerance $\tau$ can be applied via one-dimensional binary dilation, though the main results use $\tau=0$.